Because no writer is an island

 "The other good news is that now you have time to finish your novel, polish your poems, and let your literary muse run free.
 And, as one member reminded me, don't forget to journal this disastrous time, for someday your notes may reappear in one of your literary works of art.

-We meet four times a month, year-round.
+In normal times, we meet four times a month.
 Saturday meetings are held in the Elsie Quirk Library, 100 W. Dearborn St., Englewood.
 The Friday Poetry Pod meets at the Englewood Art Center.

 Our guiding principles are:

 1) To bring together, in a professional setting, persons interested in the art of writing

 2) To exchange ideas

 In normal times, there is a general meeting at 10:30 a.m. the first Saturday of every month at Elsie Quirk Library, Englewood.
 A short business meeting is followed by a keynote speaker, writing exercise, or writing activity.
 No meetings in June, July, August and September.

 On the second Friday of every month, 10:30 a.m. at the Englewood Art Center.
 Those who wish to learn about and share their poetry meet to encourage one another, share comments and suggestions, or just listen.
 Prospective members are welcome to read, if time permits, without joining, for one meeting only.

 Long Writers Group